HIGH-CONVICTION, STOCK-PICKING APPROACH

 The team identifies buys and sells by assessing:

 TACTICAL OVERLAY AND MACRO FACTORS

-In addition to the core portfolio, the management team also recognises that they can add value through shorter-term opportunities that develop at various points throughout the market cycle.
+In addition to the core portfolio, the manager also recognises that they can add value through shorter-term opportunities that develop at various points throughout the market cycle.
 These can be based on thematic and/or global macro trends, and can also take on fundamental structural growth characteristics as well as shorter-term issues.

-The management team is highly aware of the influence of macroeconomic themes on the portfolio.
+The manager is highly aware of the influence of macroeconomic themes on the portfolio.
 While the fund has a bottom-up growth bias, it is not immune to global macro events and therefore the managers use this as an additional factor that can increase or decrease their conviction in a particular area.

 Factors in overlay: